 Real estate financial analysts and consultants research current market trends and statistics to predict the future of the industry.
 Analysts and consultants will not commonly work in the commercial sector.
 These predictions help decide investments, sales, and lendings.

-The financial analyst and consultant works behind the scenes.
+The financial analyst and consultant work behind the scenes.

 They’re most comfortable in an office environment, where they can conduct research.
 When they work with others, they are providing valuable information regarding important investment decisions.